helm/helm/docs/chart_template_guide/subcharts_and_globals.md

 The Go template language provides a `block` keyword that allows developers to provide a default implementation which is overridden later.
-In Helm charts, blocks are not the best tool for overriding because it if multiple implementations of the same block are provided, the one selected is unpredictable.
+In Helm charts, blocks are not the best tool for overriding because if multiple implementations of the same block are provided, the one selected is unpredictable.

 The suggestion is to instead use `include`.